historiesofthefuture/historiesofthefuture/essays/milam/apeman.md

 biological principles currently affecting our survival and reproduction, and a sense of when to begin the extrapolation.

+Easier said than done.
 In the late 1960s, for example, the chasm between our evolutionary past and our technological future yawned wide.
 If the hypothesized [Dawn of Man](https://www.youtube.com/watch?v=ML1OZCHixR0) ostensibly represented a fundamental transition to a fully human way of life, the dramatic